Web Widgets Documentation

 3. The widget will be rendered via the URL in the configuration, but only if a web plugin is available.

 This widget renders a product catalog based on information provided by the LLM.
-It is fully customizable, allowing you to choose which information to display and how to style it—by default, it adopts the color scheme of the configured chatbot.
-The fields that need to be configured are:
+It is fully customizable, allowing you to choose which information to display and how to style it—by default, it adopts the color scheme of the configured chatbot.\

 Sequence process: